ids-s1-21/project-The_mathematicians/README.md

 - No category: Question No.25, 27

-After that, we tested the linear correlation of each pair of the categories using pearson correlation coefficient.
+After that, we tested the linear correlation of each pair of the categories using Pearson correlation coefficient.
 However, there are no pair of categories that can get a coefficient greater than 0.4.
 So it means that these categories don’t have significant linear correlations.